jorbDehmel/oak/README.md

 of rules.
 Upon `use_rule!`, it copies that rule into the bank of rules which are used in the **current file**. `use_rule!` does **not** carry over into other files.

+The standard call to `new_rule!` takes three arguments: A rule name, an input pattern, and an output pattern.
+However, if a fourth argument is provided, it will be treated as the rule engine.
+If no such engine is provided, `$apling` will be presumed.

 ### Part 2- Compile-Time Rule Application